desktoppr/wbench/README.md

 # WBench

 WBench is a tool that uses the HTML5 performance timing API to benchmark end user load times for websites.
+It simulates users visiting your website for the first time, with nothing of your site cached.

 ## Installation

+You can install the latest stable gem by running:

 ```bash
 $ gem install wbench